Yanni Gourde Game Preview: Kraken vs. Canucks

 Gourde Season Stats Insights

+- In 21 games this season, Gourde has a plus-minus rating of +2, while averaging 17:22 on the ice per game.

-- In two of 18 games this year, Gourde has scored a goal, but he's yet to produce two or more goals in the same contest.
+- In four of 21 games this season, Gourde has scored a goal, but there are no multi-goal efforts on his ledger.

-- Gourde has a point in six of 18 games played this season, with multiple points in one of them.
+- Gourde has a point in nine of 21 games this year, with multiple points in two of them.

-- In four of 18 games this season, Gourde has had an assist, including one match with at least two.
+- In six of 21 games this year, Gourde has had an assist, including one match with at least two.

-- The implied probability is 45.5% that Gourde hits the over on his points prop total based on the odds.
+- Gourde's implied probability to go over his point total is 42.6% based on the odds.

 Sign up for Underdog fantasy today.